After too many uptight dinners, Ms. Meyers reached the conclusion that there were far better activities for a first

 4. Go to Flea Markets or Garage Sales

 Not all of us shine brightly in the evenings.
 We're often tired and stressed after a long day of working and commuting.
 We're better suited to vegging out in front of the television or calling it a day than engaging in stimulating conversation.
 That's why going to activities early in the day such as flea markets and garage sales is marvelous for us morning folks.
 Plus, that's when you get the best bargains!

-Many dating experts recommend relaxed morning excursions rather than the expectation-filled first date dinner, especially for those of us who are introverts.
+Many dating experts recommend relaxed morning excursions rather than the expectation-filled dinner date, especially for those of us who are introverts.
 An early date takes two stressful situations off the table: consuming alcohol and wondering if there will be sex.
 Without those to fog your mind and stress you out, you can have meaningful conversation and get to know one another in a clear-headed way.

 5. Visit a Museum or Art Gallery